inaka/cowboy-trails/README.md

 Dispatch = cowboy_router:compile(Routes),
 ```

-But now with `trails` you're able to define the routes on each resource handler.
+But now, with `trails`, you're able to define the routes on each of your resource handlers,
+separately.
-The handler must implement the callback `trails/0` or `trails/1` and return the specific
+These handlers must implement callback `trails/0` or `trails/1` and return the specific
-routes for that handler.
+routes that define them.
 For a better understanding, you can check out the
 examples in the `test` folder ([trails_test_handler](./test/trails_test_handler.erl)).

 Once you have implemented the `trails/0` or `trails/1` callback on your handlers, you can do